FREQUENTLY ASKED QUESTIONS

 DO YOU OFFER SLIDING SCALE OR REDUCED FEES?

 Yes, I offer a limited number of sliding scale/reduced fee spots for those in need.
-These spots are reserved for students and individuals experiencing financial difficulty.
+These spots are reserved for individuals experiencing financial difficulty.
 Contact me to discuss.

 DO YOU ACCEPT INSURANCE?

-I am considering being listed as an out-of-network provider in which I would give you a billing statement ("superbill") that you can submit to your insurance company and other third-party payers.
+I can also be listed as an out-of-network provider in which I would give you a billing statement ("superbill") that you can submit to your insurance company and other third-party payers for possible reimbursement.
 Feel free to reach out to me to discuss this further.

 WHAT IS THE DIFFERENCE BETWEEN A COUNSELOR, PSYCHOLOGIST, AND PSYCHIATRIST?

-A Psychologist is a licensed professional who has completed a graduate program in Psychology that includes clinical training and internships, and who provides care for individuals with mental and emotional problems.
+A Psychologist is a licensed professional who has completed a graduate program in psychology that includes clinical training and internships, and who provides care for individuals with mental and emotional problems.
+Psychologists often perform a range of testing on individuals for accommodations.
 Psychologists typically have a doctorate degree (Ph.D. or Psy.D.) and have undergone postdoctoral training; however, they are not physicians and cannot prescribe medication.

 A Psychiatrist is a licensed medical doctor (M.D.) who has had specialized postgraduate training in the diagnosis, treatment, and prevention of mental and emotional disorders.
 Psychiatrists are the only mental health professional licensed to prescribe medication.
 Board-certified psychiatrists have passed national oral and written examinations after completing a residency program in psychiatry.